By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-The SEMrush Sensor shows a clear spike on November 30, 2018, at a similar level to the 16th of November.
+The SEMrush Sensor shows a clear spike on November 30th, 2018, at a similar level to November 16th.

 Rank Risk Index:

-The Rank Risk Index tracker shows a larger spike in volatility than the 16th.
+The Rank Risk Index tracker shows a more significant spike in volatility than the 16th.

 The MozCast weather report shows a similar spike in SERP volatility on both dates.